 In Southeast Asia, fintech funding hit $3.5 billion in the first nine months of 2021, while India reached $8 billion by the end of that same year.
 Investors attribute this growth to the rapid adoption of digital payments in recent years.

 So, how are fintech companies entering the INSEA region where previously little was known about the industry?
 Believe it or not, many are working with governments.

 Given that a vast majority of the INSEA population remains unbanked and financially underserved, governments are stepping in to provide digital banking solutions for greater financial inclusion.
 Several fintech apps have worked in tandem with government initiatives, which has proven mutually beneficial.

 Gojeck, an Indonesian ride and delivery services platform, worked with Indonesia’s Ministry of Communication and Information Technology to improve the country’s digital literacy.
 Gojeck launched a public awareness campaign on online fraud and cybersecurity best practices using in-app games.

 Becoming a trusted source of digital information in INSEA can serve your app well.
 First, your app will likely earn a trustworthy reputation thanks to its participation in a government initiative.
 Second, more users will become familiar with your app in terms of branding and how the app works.

 Ready to enter the INSEA fintech arena?
-Check out the report Adjust x MAAS: Decrypting the fintech gold rush in the new normal for an insightful look into the region’s remarkable fintech developments, including key mobile marketing metrics and expert advice.
+Check out the report Exploring INSEA’s mobile app landscape for an insightful look into the region’s remarkable developments, including key mobile marketing metrics and expert advice.